 Thanks to Reverend Billy and his Church of Life After Shopping we have another reason to move our money to small independent banks.
 As part of its ongoing protest of Chase Bank’s funding of mountaintop removal in Appalachia, Rev. Billy and his cohorts have begun a campaign to disinvest.
 This hidden-cam style video shows the approach they’re taking, which involves talking to Chase employees about the issue while they close their account.
 The two bank employees featured in this video seem rather shocked and disappointed to hear of their company’s poor environmental record.
 So that’s a good start!

-Bryan Farrell is the co-founder and editor of Waging Nonviolence.
-He also hosts and produces the podcast, City of Refuge.
+Bryan Farrell is a Waging Nonviolence co-founder and former editor.
+He produced the podcast, City of Refuge.
 His work has appeared in The Guardian, The Nation, Mother Jones, Slate, Grist and Earth Island Journal.

 Peace and justice organizations, as well as universities, publish their own independent content on Waging Nonviolence.
 This Community section offers just a sample of their latest stories.
 Visit their individual pages to see more.